-Dublin Core [13] metadata terms are generic metadata elements designed to describe digital resources.
+Dublin Core [DC] metadata terms are generic metadata elements designed to describe digital resources.
 There are no specific elements for performing arts field.
 However, many performing arts details can be defined as specializations of the generic terms.
-The different contributors to the creation (e.g., actor, director) can be defined using MARC relator terms that are defined as sub properties of dc:contributor.
+The different contributors to the creation (e.g. actor, director) can be defined by using MARC relator terms that are defined as sub properties of dc:contributor.
 According to our analysis, the information about the first performance location is difficult to map to existing elements.
 The MARC relator terms do not cover all the professionals involved in the creation of performances (e.g., Acrobat).
-Moreover, it is not possible to associate the actor/musician with the name of the character/ instrument played.
+Moreover, it is not possible to associate the actor/musician with the name of the character/instrument played.
 The semantic description of content is limited to subject/coverage association.
 The DC.accessright field can be used to collect information on the IPR license or model, while the expected format is not formalized, it can be a URL or a structured information.

-MPEG-7 [34] allows the representation of information about: (1) people involved in the creation process with the specific role using the CreationDS (Description Scheme).
-It can also include the character name and the instrument played, the possible roles are standardized in the RoleCS (Coding Scheme); (2) performance location and date, using

-Aspects MPEG-7 EN 15907 FRBRoo DC VRA- CORE CDWA ECLAP model Performance place and date (Y) (Y) Y (Y) Y (Y) Y First performance (premiere) place and date Ν Ν Ν Ν Ν Ν Y Role of each agent involved in the creation process (e.g., actor, director, musician) Y Y Y (Y) Y Y Y Standardized roles Y Ν Y Y Ν Ν Y Supports all roles for performing arts Ν Y Y Ν Y Y Y Associate performance and/or performance work with related content (e.g., photos, piece text) Y Y Y Y Y Y Y Associate content with terms from classification schemes for subject or type description Y Y Y Y Y Y Y Describe documents and texts Ν Ν Y Y Ν Y Y Describe images, sounds and videos Y Y Y Y Y Ν Y Semantic description of content Y Ν Ν Ν Ν Ν Y Free text description Y Y Y Y Y Y Y IPR status description (Y) Y Y Y Y Ν Y IPR Model Y via MPEG- 21 REL Ν Ν Ν Ν Ν Y via ECLAP IPR Model the Location and Date elements within the CreationCoordinates element in the CreationDS; (3) content classification for subject/type, using the ClassificationSchemeDescription DS to define a classification scheme; (4) scene description using: simple Text Annotation element for free text description, KeywordAnnotation for keywords, Structured Annotation element with Who, WhatObject, WhatAction, Where, When, Why and How sub-elements, Dependency Structure element to represent the structure of a text annotation based on the syntactic dependency structure of the grammatical elements making up a sentence, Graph DS to describe a graph of relations amongst a set of description scheme instances; for example, a graph describing the narrative structure of a movie or the spatial structure of a set of segments.
+MPEG-7 [MPEG-7] allows the representation of information about: (i) people involved in the creation process with the specific role using the CreationDS (Description Scheme).
+It can include also the character name and the instrument played, the possible roles are standardized in the RoleCS (Coding Scheme); (ii) performance location and date, using the Location and Date elements within the CreationCoordinates element in the CreationDS; (iii)content classification for subject/type, using the ClassificationSchemeDescription DS to define a classification scheme; (iv) scene description using: simple TextAnnotation element for free text description, KeywordAnnotation for keywords, StructuredAnnotation element with Who, WhatObject, WhatAction, Where, When, Why and How sub-elements, DependencyStructure element to represent the structure of a text annotation based on the syntactic dependency structure of the grammatical elements making up a sentence, Graph DS to describe a graph of relations amongst a set of description scheme instances; for example, a graph describing the narrative structure of a movie or the spatial structure of a set of segments.
 As a result of the performed analysis on this standard, not all types of professional roles used in performing arts are covered, information about first performance is missing, and it is not suitable for the description of documents and texts, neither for the IPR modeling.
 On the other hand, it is quite flexible to be improved.
-For the IPR, the MPEG-21 REL could be manipulated to model potential licenses as PAR (Potential Available Rights) in AXMEDIS evolution of MPEG-21 [6], while MPEG-21 REL nature is focused on modeling instances of licenses and not license models [48].
+For the IPR, the MPEG-21 REL could be manipulated to model potential licenses as PAR (Potential Available Rights) in AXMEDIS evolution of MPEG-21 [Bellini, Nesi, Pazzaglia, 2013], while MPEG-21 REL nature is focused on modeling instances of licenses and not license models [Wang, 2004].
 Differently from the ECLAP IPR Model, the AXMEDIS PAR model does not describe the permissions with respect to user roles and for the different kinds of digital resource.
 Thus, PAR model resulted unsuitable to be used for IPR modeling of cultural heritage collection.